 As a result of the recent global financial crisis, there has been an increase in government regulation of the financial services industry in many countries.
 Such regulation may also be increased in Chile, including the imposition of higher capital requirements, heightened disclosure standards and restrictions on certain types of transaction structures.
 In addition, novel regulatory proposals abound in the current environment.
-If enacted, new regulations could require the Issuer to inject further capital into the Issuer's business as well as in businesses the Issuer acquires, restrict the type or volume of transactions the Issuer enters into, or set limits on or require the modification of rates or fees that the Issuer charges on certain loans or other products, any of which could lower the return on the Issuer's investments, assets and equity.
-Changes in regulations have been recently adopted, the manner in which those laws and related regulations are applied to the operations of financial institutions is still evolving.
-Moreover, to the extent these recently adopted regulations are implemented inconsistently in the various jurisdictions in which the Issuer operate, it may face higher compliance costs.
+If enacted, new regulations could require the Issuer to inject further capital into its business as well as in businesses it acquires, restrict the type or volume of transactions the Issuer enters into, or set limits on or require the modification of rates or fees that the Issuer charges on certain loans or other products, any of which could lower the return on the Issuer's investments, assets and equity.
+Changes in regulations may also cause the Issuer to face increased compliance costs.
+As some of the banking laws and regulations have been recently adopted, the manner in which those laws and related regulations are applied to the operations of financial institutions is still evolving.
+Moreover, to the extent these recently adopted regulations are implemented inconsistently in the various jurisdictions in which the Issuer operates, it may face higher compliance costs.
 No assurance can be given generally that laws or regulations will be adopted, enforced or interpreted in a manner that will not have a material adverse effect on the Issuer's business and results of operations.